nikitavoloboev/data/machine-learning/machine-learning.md

 - [Effective testing for machine learning systems (2020)](https://www.jeremyjordan.me/testing-ml/)
 - [Reading List for Topics in Multimodal Machine Learning](https://github.com/pliang279/awesome-multimodal-ml)
 - [ML and DL related contests, competitions and conference challenges](https://github.com/skrish13/ml-contests-conf)
+- [ML Visuals](https://github.com/dair-ai/ml-visuals) - Contains figures and templates which you can reuse and customize to improve your scientific writing.